-Step 8: After wiping out everything press back button and select the Install option.
-This will show you all the files present on your phones memory.
+Step 8: After wiping out everything press the back button and select the Install option.
+This will show you all the files present on your phone’s memory.

 Step 9: Just navigate to the Cyanogenmod 13 custom ROM which you’ve copied earlier and select it.
 On the next screen just swipe to start the actual Android M flashing process.

-Step 10: The process will take few minutes to complete so be patient and wait until is finishes.
+Step 10: The process will take a few minutes to complete so be patient and wait until it finishes.
 After completion, you’ll see the successful message on the screen.

 Step 11: Then again wipe the data/cache partitions as you did earlier.
-This is highly recommended in order to solve the boot loops issue.
+This is highly recommended to solve the boot loops issue.

 Note: Do not wipe data/cache after flashing Google Apps.